Teriaca – the Divine Potion

 Thirdly, in the San Marco district just this side of the Rialto Bridge, is to be seen high up on a wall the Golden Head (Testa D’Oro).
 This marks the original site of the “Alla Testa D’Oro” (At the Golden Head) pharmacy.

-Apothecaries were stipulated to put all the ingredients on display outside their premises, for three days before the process started.
-The most common ingredient was from vipers and said to have restorative properties for aging skin!
-Snakes were collected in late spring to summer and kept in lattice-work cages, much to the amusement of the public.
+Apothecaries were required to display all ingredients outside their shops for three days before starting the production process.
+The most common ingredient, derived from vipers, was believed to have rejuvenating effects on aging skin.
+Snakes were gathered from late spring to summer and housed in lattice-work cages, entertaining the public.

-In the 2nd Century B.C., a physician-poet called Nicandra from Colophon, Ionia; wrote a poem named Teriaca.
-His treatise was based on the treatment of bites from wild animals, in particular snakes or serpents; or by extension any poisons.
-The name was derived from the Greek word “Therion”, meaning viper or serpent.
+In the 2nd century B.C., Nicandra, a physician-poet from Colophon in Ionia, composed a poem titled “Teriaca.”
+His work focused on remedies for bites from wild animals, especially snakes or serpents, and by extension, various poisons.
+The title “Teriaca” originates from the Greek word “Therion,” which means viper or serpent.

-Criton, physician to Trajan and Claudius Galenus, the philosopher-physician (131-201); were responsible for building the potions reputation.
+Criton, physician to Trajan, and Claudius Galenus, the philosopher-physician who lived from 131-201, were instrumental in enhancing the potion’s reputation.

-Cures for a multitude of complaints included; the plague and all infectious diseases, bites and stings, tuberculosis, stomach ailments and sight defects!
+These concoctions were believed to cure a wide range of ailments, including the plague, all infectious diseases, bites and stings, tuberculosis, stomach issues, and vision problems.

-The Venetians built a reputation for the quality and efficacy of its state licensed and regulated product, gaining an international export market
+The Venetians, known for the quality and effectiveness of their state-licensed and regulated product, established a significant international export market.

 See my other related posts in the Potions and Medicines category